 At Testlio, we are looking at various performance indicators for every tester.
 We are constantly looking at qualities and skills such as:

-- Bug Report Quality - Following all the bug report standards, having all necessary attachments, using correct written English.
+Issue Report Quality - Following all the issue report standards, having all necessary attachments, using correct written English.

-- Reliability - This shows how reliable a tester is and is calculated based on how many test cycles or tasks you have accepted, and in how many test cycles or task lists you have actually participated.
-If you have accepted a test cycle and never showed up, this can be considered as unreliable.
+Reliability - This shows how reliable a tester is and is calculated based on how many test runs or tasks you have accepted, and in how many test runs or task lists you have actually participated.
+If you have accepted a test run and never showed up, this can be considered as unreliable.

-- Timeliness - This shows how well you time your task lists and is calculated based on time you submit your tasks in comparison to the due date.
-Testers who are often late may be receiving less projects unless negotiated with Test Leads and QA managers for specific reasons why tasks have been submitted late.
+Timeliness - This shows how well you time your task lists and is calculated based on the time you submit your tasks in comparison to the due date.
+Testers who are often late may be receiving fewer projects unless negotiated with Testing Managers and Engagement Managers for specific reasons why tasks have been submitted late.

-- Creating Value - A good tester is someone who understands the stakeholder, finds the issues that are really relevant describing the root cause not just the symptoms.
-Issue quality and severity are more important that reporting many low-value bugs.
+Creating Value - A good tester is someone who understands the stakeholder, finds the issues that are really relevant describing the root cause not just the symptoms.
+Issue quality and severity are more important than reporting many low-value issues.

-Please note that above all you should truly focus on finding valuable bugs and reporting them according to the standards.
-Reporting well thought-out issues and reading them through before finalizing the reports enhances your likelihood of getting more projects invites.
+Please note that above all you should truly focus on finding valuable issues and reporting them according to the standards.
+Reporting well-thought-out issues and reading them through before finalizing the reports enhances your likelihood of getting more projects invites.